Kuznetsov-class aircraft carrier: Electronics

 Admiral Kuznetsov has D/E band air and surface target acquisition radar (passive electronically scanned array), F band surface search radar, G/H band flight control radar, I band navigation radar, and four K band fire-control radars for the Kashtan CIWS.

 The ship has hull-mounted medium- and low-frequency search and attack sonar.
-The ASW helicopters have surface search radar, dipping sonar, sonobuoys, and magnetic anomaly detectors.
+The ASW helicopters have surface search radar, dipping sonar, sonobuoys, and magnetic anomaly detectors (MAD).

 Propulsion and performance

 Admiral Kuznetsov is conventionally powered by mazut fuelled steam boilers which feed four steam turbines, each producing 50000 hp, driving four shafts with fixed-pitch propellers.
 The maximum speed is 29 kn, and her range at maximum speed is 3800 nmi.
 At 18 kn, her maximum economical range is 8500 nmi.

 Reliability

 Admiral Kuznetsov has been plagued by years of technical problems.
 The vessel's steam turbines and turbo-pressurised boilers have been reported to be so unreliable that the carrier is accompanied by a large ocean-going tug whenever it deploys, in case it breaks down.
 There are also flaws in the water piping system, which causes it to freeze during winter.
 To prevent pipes from bursting, the water is turned off in most of the cabins, and half the latrines do not work.